 Information on the suspect could be limited to his or her identity, with no speculative reporting, no psych profiling, no digging into his or her past

 This would be an unfortunate and most regrettable turn of events.
 Having the government intervene in the media is synonymous to trouble.
-Freedom of speech is crucial to an open society and cannot be tampered with.
-But bearing in mind that free speech is not just a right but also a responsibility, a certain amount of strong-arming may be necessary to remind reporters they cannot report on grave issues willy nilly.
-Getting rid of murder-hype may do everyone some good.
+Freedom of speech is crucial to an open society, and can’t be tampered with.
+But bearing in mind that free speech is not just a right but also a responsibility, a certain amount of strong-arming may be necessary to remind reporters they can’t report on grave issues willy-nilly.
+Getting rid of murder-hype may do us some good.

 Once the principle is in place and everyone is on board on how to conduct more ethical reporting, the government could ease off.
 Having shown its teeth and willingness to gag irresponsible stories, the message would pass.
 Threatening to use censorship laws would do the trick, working as a deterrent.

 Regarding the judicial aspects of the crime, I believe that a change in due process must be applied to cases of mass shootings in order to prevent the media frenzy from spilling over them.
 They should be treated as special cases.
 Trials could be conducted behind closed doors, during which the accused would face the bench in private, away from mass media scrutiny.
 If found guilty, the accused are to be sequestered away for life, in a special unit, designed only for such offenders.
 Keeping mass murderers away from prison populations will prevent adding fuel to the already volatile prison complexes.

 Mass murder offenders could also be sentenced to death and have their bodies disposed of secretly in a location or manner known only to their families.
 Secrecy clauses regarding their location or details would have to be signed by all family members.